 Sunday Worship at 9.45 am

-Please wear a face covering (unless you are exempt) and observe the social distancing and hygiene measures that have been introduced to keep everyone safe.
-Do not come to church if you or anyone in your household are unwell or exhibiting any coronavirus symptoms
+Please wear a face covering when moving around the building or singing (unless you are exempt) and observe the social distancing and hygiene measures that have been introduced to keep everyone safe.
+Do not come to church if you are unwell or exhibiting any coronavirus symptoms

 - The worship style varies as a wide variety of lay and ordained personnel from different Christian traditions lead services, but it tends towards the 'traditional' usually using the URC hymnbook 'Rejoice and Sing'.

 - Holy Communion takes place approximately once a month and Parade services are also held monthly when the Brownies are present.